 How to Calculate Your Debt-to-Income Ratio

 Have you ever wondered how to calculate your debt-to-income ratio?
 You can calculate your DTI (debt-to-income) ratio using the formula DTI ratio = total monthly debt ÷ total gross monthly income x 100.
+Calculating your debt-to-income ratio is important for understanding the loans you’ll most likely qualify for, your financial standing, and how creditors view the risk of lending you money.

-What’s a DTI Ratio?
+What’s a Debt-to-Income Ratio?

 Your debt-to-income ratio is a metric lenders use to assess your creditworthiness.
 Typically, the higher your DTI, the lower your chances of qualifying for credit.
 It compares your monthly debt repayments to your overall monthly income.